MostAwesomeDude/construct/docs/misc.rst

 StopIf
 ------

-Checks for a condition after each element, and stops a Struct Sequence Range from parsing or building following elements.
+Checks for a condition after each element, and stops a Struct Sequence GreedyRange from parsing or building following elements.

 >>> Struct('x'/Byte, StopIf(this.x == 0), 'y'/Byte)
 >>> Sequence('x'/Byte, StopIf(this.x == 0), 'y'/Byte)